Where Have All The Bob Seger Albums Gone?

 Seger is one of the few remaining digital holdouts — there's nothing beyond the odd Christmas tune available on subscription services, and even on iTunes his only studio album for sale is 2014's Ride Out, which sits beside two anthologies and two live albums.
 (Disclosure: I already knew this.
 As a content executive at Rhapsody and, later, Google Play, I have been involved in at least two attempts to convince his label and management to make his catalog available on demand.
 This entire article can maybe be read as my third attempt, though I'm no longer in a position to benefit professionally from such a development.
 The benefits to me as a fan are hopefully obvious.
 The benefits to Seger as an artist, I will argue, are incalculable.)

 But this is not merely a case of artist/management being cautious about digital distribution, because most of his studio albums are no longer in print physically, either.
-Out of 17 total, his own website shows only six available for purchase: his '75 through '80 run of Beautiful Loser, Night Moves, Stranger in Town, and Against the Wind, plus this century's Face The Promise and Ride Out.
+Out of 17 total, his own website shows only six available for purchase: his '75 through '80 run of Beautiful Loser, Night Moves, Stranger in Town and Against the Wind, plus this century's Face The Promise and Ride Out.
 Used copies of his first seven albums start around $30, and go as high as $200, if you can even find one.
 Those eye-popping prices suggest I made several wrong calls back in 1978.
 They also convince me I know who took my copy of Smokin' OP's — a former housemate who worked in a record store, and was apparently savvier than I about its slowly increasing value.
 Copies of '80s and '90s albums The Distance, Like a Rock, The Fire Inside and It's a Mystery are a bit easier to locate, and accordingly more affordable, but also, officially, out of print.

 Labels take those percentages so seriously they have entire divisions devoted to back catalog.
 As Adam Block, President of Sony Music's Legacy Recordings, explains, "Legacy exists to make sure the stories that are our artists, their albums, their songs, get told and re-told.
 If they're not, they'll drift off into the great digital void we're standing on the precipice of."
 Such efforts are not just a canny way to get existing fans to repurchase records they already own.
 As Bruce Resnikoff, CEO of UMe, says, "Generally speaking, if your first fan and your last fan are the same, then you have failed to grow your artist's audience."
 UMe's strategy with back catalog bears that out: Resnikoff describes super deluxe editions "geared towards the longtime, core fan base (with) demos, outtakes and rare materials as well as the full essays and photos all housed in a collector's box," and explains why he offers those in tandem with "an introduction edition for a new fan.
 It is a delicate balance to be true to the existing fans, while creating releases that reach new fans who are consuming and discovering music through new platforms."